Tixonmavrin/image_to_text_bot/README.md

                --google_keys_json_path google_keys.json
 ```
 - telegram_key: telegram api key for your bot.
 Write @BotFather in telegram to get it
-- google_keys_json_path: google cloud vision api keys (you can download json file from their site)
+- google_keys_json_path: google cloud vision api keys json file path (you can download json file from their site)

 # Requirements
 ```